leowangtong/ALOR/DATASETS.md

     |–– retrieved_data/
 ```

 Below we provide instructions to prepare the downstream datasets used in our experiments.
-Please refer to [RETRIEVAL.md](https://github.com/tian1327/SWAT/blob/master/retrieval/RETRIEVAL.md) for instructions on how to setting up the retrieved datasets.
+Please refer to [RETRIEVAL.md](https://github.com/tian1327/SWAT/blob/master/retrieval/RETRIEVAL.md) for instructions on how to set up the retrieved datasets and put the retrieved data into data/[semi_aves, aircraft, oxford_pets, stanford_cars, food101]/retrieved_data/

 Datasets list: